AUDIO VERSION: YouTube Podbean

 If God was a father who was trying to teach his son good manners, the Church would be the evil nanny who encourages the child to be rude and secretly rewards him every time he lips off.
 The Church is currently warring against God—intentionally and determinedly.
 If you are serious about pleasing God, you need to realize what a dark place the Church is currently in because so much of what she teaches you is designed to keep you either stuck in spiritual stagnation or lodged in willful rebellion.
 Happily, you are not responsible for what the Church is doing, but you certainly don’t want to end up missing out on what you could have with God because you let the Church become your primary influence in life.
 This is the great challenge for serious Christians: they must learn to pursue God at the cost of losing the support of the Church, for the Church has become quite aggressive in trying to drive out serious Christians from her midst.
 You’ll get along fine with the Church as long as you’re willing to embrace attitudes which insult God.
 But once you get serious about honoring Him, you will find it impossible to stay aligned with many of the Church’s foundational doctrines.

 So now let’s talk about these four soul attitudes that are so essential to you forming a close relationship with God.
 The first is reverence.
 God wants you to develop a deep respect for Him which is based on a fear of His infinite power.
 Next is submission.
 God is going to work with you to develop an attitude of absolute submission to Him in all things.
 He will not invite you past certain levels with Him until you invite Him to totally dominate you as the Supreme Authority in your life.
 The third essential attitude is dependency.
 It is a fact that you are absolutely dependent on God for all things, but we rarely acknowledge this.
 To grow close to God, you need to learn to acknowledge and embrace your absolute dependency on Him.
 And finally, there is the attitude of trust.
 Your entire relationship with God is built on trust that God’s Character is good, but there are other things you need to learn to trust Him about as well.
 You need to trust that He is for you in life, that His ways are better than yours, and that He can be counted on to do what will be best for your soul in the long term.
 These four attitudes are so essential to your walk with God that He is going to be constantly working on them in your life.
-No matter what kind of trial you’re going through, you can be sure that the development of one or more of these attitudes is at least one of the reasons that trial is in your life (for more about this, see The Mechanics of Spiritual Growth: Four Essential Attitudes).
+No matter what kind of trial you’re going through, you can be sure that the development of one or more of these attitudes is at least one of the reasons that trial is in your life.

 So then, reverence, submission, trust, and dependency are four key principles which God is going to be talking to you about for your entire life.
 Even after you die, you will continue to be working on these things.
 There’s no such thing as “completing” your education on reverence.
 There are infinite levels of understanding on this topic, and each time you progress to a new level, you will move closer to God.
 So the goal is not to conquer these four things, but to be continuously growing in these four areas, understanding that they are the foundation upon which intimacy with God is built.